Formation (song): Synopsis

-The video begins with Beyoncé crouching on top of a New Orleans police interceptor, which is partially submerged in floodwaters.
-As the video progresses, the car gradually sinks into the water.
-The scene forms a criticism of the police response to Hurricane Katrina, which disproportionately affected people of color, while also acting as a symbol of rebirth.
-An additional interpretation of this scene is that Beyoncé is invoking Mami Wata, harnessing water as a force of life and destruction.
-Jennifer Sweeney-Risko believes Beyoncé's outfit in this scene to be a reference to the Student Non-Violent Coordinating Committee, who traveled through the South to plan freedom rides, sit-ins and voter registration drives while wearing jeans and simple dresses to replicate the clothes of the black working class.
-Another set of scenes portray Beyoncé as the mistress of an all-black household in a Southern plantation-style house, reclaiming the legacy of slavery in the South.
-Beyoncé and her dancers perform in an empty swimming pool in another scene, referencing the story of a recently-desegregated public swimming pool in the 1950s being drained after Dorothy Dandridge dipped her toe in it.Beyoncé is later depicted standing in front of a plantation house with a black wide-brimmed hat covering her eyes, which Janell Hobson interprets as an invocation of the Vodou death loa Maman Brigitte.
-In another scene, a man can be seen holding a newspaper titled The Truth with an image of Martin Luther King Jr. on the front page.
-Headlined "More Than A Dreamer", the image contains the caption: "What is the real legacy of Dr. Martin Luther King, Jr. and why was a revolutionary recast as an acceptable Negro leader?"
-Laura Visser-Maessen wrote that with this scene, Beyoncé is bringing awareness to the whitewashing of King's legacy as a non-radical figure, which is being used to undermine the current movement for racial equality.
+The video begins with Beyoncé crouching on top of a New Orleans police interceptor, which gradually sinks into floodwaters as the video progresses, acting as a criticism of the government response to Hurricane Katrina.
+Another set of scenes portray Beyoncé as the mistress of an all-black household in a Southern plantation-style house, as a subversion and reclamation of the legacy of slavery in the South.
+Beyoncé and her dancers perform in an empty swimming pool in another scene, referencing the story of a recently desegregated public swimming pool in the 1950s being drained after Dorothy Dandridge dipped her toe in it.
+In a later scene, a man holds a newspaper featuring an image of Martin Luther King Jr. with the caption: "What is the real legacy of Dr. Martin Luther King, Jr. and why was a revolutionary recast as an acceptable Negro leader?"
 The last sequence depicts a young boy in a hoodie dancing in front of a line of police officers in riot gear.
 When the boy holds up his hands, the officers reciprocate the gesture.
 The video cuts to a wall graffitied with the phrase: "Stop shooting us", echoing the demand of the Black Lives Matter movement for reform in policing and criminal justice.